Virtualization With Xen and KVM

 For more information about creating activation keys, see Activation Keys.

 If you want to automatically register the guests with Uyuni after installation, you need to create a bootstrap script.
-For more information about creating a bootstrap script, see Register Clients with a Bootstrap Script.
+For more information about creating a bootstrap script, see Register Clients With a Bootstrap Script.

 2.1.
 Create an Autoinstallable Distribution